Azure/azure-signalr-bench/v2/README.md

 ### Group

+The benchmark automatically assigns the connections to be groups.
+If connection number is larger than group number, every group has more than 1 connection.
+Otherwise, if group number is larger than connection number, it means 1 connection joins more than 1 group.

 For sending message to group, we want to know how many groups and how big groups can we support.
 This scenario can be benchmarked by specifying a pipeline for group scenario and group numbers.

 The steps are as follows: